Updated on 18/06/2017.

 - Be careful of anything that irritates, rubs or chafes the skin.

 - Avoid or be careful when using cosmetic or beauty treatments, or body art that could irritate or damage the skin, e.g. facial peels, rough exfoliators, leg waxing, tweezing, henna tattoos, tattoos, or piercings.

 A warning about skin prick tests for food allergy and intolerance.

 Some Sweet’s syndrome patients are being told by alternative therapists that Sweet’s syndrome is directly caused by food allergy or intolerance, and that they need a skin prick test.
 This is completely untrue, and there is no evidence to support these claims.

-Skin prick ALLERGY tests may be unreliable in some people with Sweet’s syndrome.
+Skin prick allergy tests may be unreliable in some people with Sweet’s syndrome.
 This is because any reaction that does occur may be pathergy rather than genuine allergic reaction.
-However, if the skin prick allergy test is carried out in the correct way, that can help to rule out other kinds of reaction.
+However, if the skin prick allergy test is carried out in the correct way, then this can help to rule out other kinds of reaction.

 If a patient has a skin prick allergy test and the result is positive, then wheals or hives develop in the area where the allergen, i.e. the substance that someone is allergic to, has been applied.
 These wheals and hives can sometimes be mistaken for Sweet’s lesions or vice versa.

 Skin prick tests cannot be used to diagnose a food intolerance.
 These tests are a scam.

 Klimpl, D., Manser.
 T. and Flemmer, M. (2016) Oral Pathergy in Sweet’s Syndrome Following Food Bolus Injury, Case Reports in Clinical Medicine, Apr; 5(4): 134-139 (Scientific Research – Online).
 Download as free PDF.